ACLU of North Dakota Privacy Statement

 Deliver targeted content on non-ACLU platforms

-We may also share ACLU supporter information with organizations that display our advertisements or petitions to their subscribers.
+We may also share ACLU supporter information with organizations that display our advertisements or petitions to their subscribers in order to reduce the volume of communications you may receive.
 This practice helps us engage in effective fundraising and advocacy operations and enables our teams to communicate more effectively with known supporters.

 Importantly, we want you to have the opportunity to learn about these practices and give you the opportunity to opt out of them.
 For additional information on with whom we share your data—which may include name, zip code, email address, and other information—for delivering targeted content on non-ACLU platforms, please see this list of service providers that support us in delivering targeted content on non-ACLU platforms.
 If you do not wish to have your data shared with these service providers, please let us know by completing our Communication Preferences form.
 Additional information on how to change your communication preferences is outlined in the section on Communication Preferences below.